-- 1. To introduce the fundamentals of mechanics and machines. - 2.
-To explain the application of basic mechanical science concepts - 3.
+1. To introduce the fundamentals of mechanics and machines to the instrumentation and control engineering students.

+- 2. To explain the application of basic mechanical science concepts - 3.
 To apply different physical principles to the analysis of mechanics and machines - 4.
 To identify the different element of a mechanical system and write the mathematical equations for them.